iflow-mcp/belindamo-kg_mem/README.md

-# Knowledge Graph MCP Server
+# KG Memory: Knowledge Graph Memory with a MCP Server

 A Model Context Protocol (MCP) server that implements a **heavily typed** knowledge graph-based memory system with AI-powered entity and relation extraction.
 Unlike other memory systems that rely on basic summarization or unstructured storage, our system uses **structured ontologies** to extract meaningful, typed relationships from unstructured text.